Estimated Read Time: 2 Minutes

 How do you know where to start when creating your company policy?
 Start with a decision matrix.
 A decision matrix is a form with a list of offenses that a company reviews to standardize which offenses are acceptable or not.
 When filling out the decision matrix, you base your decision on unique needs of the organization and all applicable federal, state, and municipal laws and regulations.
 Once you have created your decision matrix your company can begin to create a policy.
-Don’t have a decision matrix?
-Check out an example below.

 Your Company’s Policy